30,000 Trees Logo.png__PID:4c38bd8a-61d9-4de9-aa0e-3ecfa5289275

 How are we going to help?

-Warm Glass has always supported the Mekong Wheelchair Project, raising funds for wheelchairs through sponsorship and team members visiting the project in Cambodia.
+Warm Glass has supported the Mekong Wheelchair Project before, raising funds for wheelchairs through sponsorship and team members visiting the project in Cambodia.

-Over the next three years, we would like you to help us plant 30,000 trees in Cambodia.
-It’s simple, £1 plants 1 tree, 10,000 trees per year.
+Over the next three years, we would like your help to plant 30,000 trees in Cambodia.
+It’s simple, £1 plants 1 tree.

 Want to hear about project updates?